 A Forrester study states “More than 35% of U.S. online consumers are interested in customizing product features or in purchasing build-to-order products that use their specifications.”

 Further, customers are willing to pay 19% more for personalized products.
-This is because customized items are considered a ‘luxury’ experience, and now it is possible at a large scale.
+This is because customized items are considered a ‘luxury’ experience, and now it is possible on a large scale.

 So, Customization = More Conversions = More Cash.
 With all this evidence if a business owner is still asking the question “Should I implement customization in my e-commerce?” they might as well ask,